brunoamaral/ai-hed-website/content/post/250402-workshop/index.md

 disable_comments: true
 ---

-A two-day workshop on artificial intelligence-based tools in the context of higher education, held on February 26 and March 5, 2025, gathered over 100 educators from four partner institutions in the Netherlands, Austria, Croatia, and Portugal.
+A two-day workshop on artificial intelligence (AI) tools in the context of higher education, held on February 26 and March 5, 2025, brought together more than 100 educators from four partner institutions in the Netherlands, Austria, Croatia, and Portugal.

 Our colleagues from the University of Zagreb, Faculty of Organization and Informatics, took the brave lead on making this workshop happen.

 On the first day of the workshop, two lectures were held:

 - **Introduction to Artificial Intelligence** – **Full Prof. Markus Schatten** from the Faculty of Organization and Informatics presented the basic concepts of artificial intelligence and an overview of the latest trends in AI development.
-Participants were introduced to AI applications, particularly in the educational context.
+Participants were introduced to AI applications, particularly in educational contexts.
 - **Artificial Intelligence in Learning and Teaching Processes** – **Assist.
 Prof. Bogdan Okreša Đurić** from the Faculty of Organization and Informatics discussed the role of AI tools in higher education, presenting relevant case studies and concrete examples of AI usage at partner institutions.
 Participants discussed the pedagogical impact of AI tools and various teaching methods and approaches in the digital age.

 In addition to these two lectures, the first day also featured a practical workshop where participants, guided by local mentors, tested selected AI tools.
-Teams were formed, expectations were set, and participants had the opportunity to experiment with AI technologies in an educational setting.
+During this session, teams formed, expectations were clarified, and participants had the chance to experiment with AI technologies in an educational setting.

 On the second day, a third lecture was held:

 - **Ethics, Philosophy, and Regulations of Artificial Intelligence** – **Sander van der Waal**, director of **Waag Future Lab** from the Netherlands, gave a lecture on the ethical, philosophical and legal aspects of artificial intelligence.
-Participants discussed key ethical and legal challenges related to the use of AI tools.
+Participants examined fundamental ethical and legal challenges surrounding AI tools.

-The workshop concluded with team project presentations, where participants showcased their ideas and applications of AI tools in education.
+The workshop concluded with team project presentations, in which participants showcased their ideas and applications of AI tools in education.

 The AI-HED workshop was conducted in a **hybrid format** (with online education while participants from different institutions gathered on-site).
 These sessions enabled educators to gain new knowledge and insights into the possibilities of AI tools in modern education, as well as to network and share experiences.